-Greenwood is located within a two-hour drive of several major cities.
+Greenwood is located a short drive from several major cities.
 Greenwood is located just 60.4 miles south of Greenville, 76.3 miles east of Columbia and 58.4 miles north of Augusta, GA.
 Other notable cities in proximity to Greenwood include Athens, GA and Spartanburg, SC.

 The following table includes several statistics that measure Greenwood’s population, total area, elevation and more.

 |Area (sq. mi.)

 *Data was collected from Census.gov

 Born on the banks of the Greenville & Columbia Railroad, Greenwood quickly became a hub of enterprise and progress after its inception.
 Throughout the years, many businesses have called Greenwood home including early enterprises such as W.R.
 Bailey, A. St. Clair Lee, and Barksdale & Company, a general merchandiser and grocery outfit.
 The Greenwood Post Office is one of the oldest in the United States and has been in operation since 1837.